qmk/qmk_firmware/docs/cleaning_up_avr.md

 #undef RGBLIGHT_EFFECT_TWINKLE
 ```

-For RGB Matrix, these are explicitly enabled, as well (or will be shortly)...
+For RGB Matrix, these need to be  explicitly enabled, as well:
 To disable a specific animation:
 ```c
 #undef ENABLE_RGB_MATRIX_ALPHAS_MODS